HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - You must understand the big picture strategy with all of its moving parts before you start trying to make the system work.
 - It is easy to get overwhelmed if you try to do everything at once.
 Start small, then work up.
 - Get in the habit of starting projects that you have a vague idea how to complete it and figure out along the way.
+- Launch products around the ideas that did well for you.
+Every 3-6 months, launch at least one free product and one paid product until you have a brand and business you are satisfied with.
 - Anyone can get any result they want in life with enough trial and error.
 Courses just help people skip a few of those trials and errors.
 - Embrace the struggle.
 That's where the most impactful lessons come from.